VCHSRobots/RefWBot/pc/README.md

 The code in this folder and it's sub folders is intended to implement the drive station for a WaterBot on a PC, running Windows 10.

+## Site Specific Configuration
+The python reference code imports from a embeded lib directory.
+You must add that lib directory to the python's search path by creating pth file in a site-packages folder.

+For example, say that you have cloned this repository to C:\User\johndoe\Documents\RefWBot.
+Then the embedded lib will be located here:

+    C:\User\johndoe\Documents\RefWBot\pc\lib

+You will need to create a file named "waterbot_pc.pth" file in the site-packages directory on your computer and put one line containing the directory in it.
+That is, put the line above in the waterbot_pc.pth file.
+The pth file sould be stored in the site-packages folder that can be found by starting a python REPL on a command line, importing sys, and typeing sys.path.
+Pick a local site-packages directory to copy your pth file to.
+For example, after creating the waterbot_pc.pth file with the proper path in it, on a commmand line do:

+    copy waterbot_pc.pth C:\Users\johndoe\AppData\Local\Programs\Python\Python39\Lib\site-packages\waterbot_pc.pth

+An example waterbot_pc.pth is included in this repository, but it probably won't work for you until you edit it and provide the proper directory.

+## Development Environment

 To properly set up a development enviroment, your PC should be equiped with the following:

 1. Install vscode:   https://code.visualstudio.com/